 When does Platter’s retaste a product?

 - If a product was a pre-bottling “preview” (i.e. an unfinished product) last time.
 Send us the bottled version of last year’s preview, plus any follow-up vintages available from November 2022 till November 2023;

 - If there was a later bottling or, in the case of méthode cap classique, a later disgorgement of the same vintage;

 - Where credible evidence suggests we might have under-rated a product significantly in the previous edition, and

-- At the instruction of the publisher or editor.
+- At the instruction of the editor.

 May I enter more than one vintage of a product?

 Yes, we will taste multiple vintages if they were not tasted before.
 Previously reviewed vintages which are still selling will be noted as such, along with their original ratings.